kreauniv/comp350/source/git.rst

 help coordinate these changes as a project progresses, and beyond release and during maintenance too ... as software is never truly "done".

-There is another collaborator who is often ignore and that is oneself.
-Even if a piece of software is being worked on by a solo developer, that developer also undergoes change as understanding of the problem being worked on changes over time and as new learning is acquired.
+There is another "collaborator" who is often ignored and that is oneself.
+Even if a piece of software is being worked on by a solo programmer, that programmer also undergoes change as understanding of the problem being worked on changes over time and as new learning is acquired.
 So a programmer has to collaborate with their future selves.